Research makes this car pure Gold

 Some good progress has been made on the car.
 I have been busy documenting the odd features

 and trying to determine what is factory correct.
 It is a good thing that I have a working

 knowledge of 1968 Shelbys.

-Chuck, the owner found enough engine castings to build a date coded 1968 Cobra Jet engine.
+We found enough engine castings to build a date coded 1968 Cobra Jet engine.

 We had some wiggle room in this area, because the car was born with a 428 Police Interceptor.